-#4 - Albertina (location; 10 a.m. to 6 p.m. every day; €19 admission): When the art lover Duke Albert of Saxen-Teschen (1738-1822) married into the Habsburg family, he used his newfound fortune to collect drawings and prints by the likes of Dürer, Michelangelo, Leonardo, and Rubens.
-Albert’s enviable collection is today displayed inside his old palace, home to the Albertina Museum.
-There's also a sweeping permanent show, “Monet to Picasso,” taking visitors from Impressionism through Pointillism, Fauvism, Expressionism, Surrealism, and late-period Picasso, with helpful summaries along the way.
-Keep an eye out for the high-profile temporary exhibits.
+#4 - Albertina (location; 10 a.m. to 6 p.m. every day; €19 admission): When the art lover Duke Albert of Saxen-Teschen (1738-1822) married into the Habsburg family, he used his newfound fortune to buy drawings and prints by the likes of Dürer, Michelangelo, Leonardo, and Rubens.
+A small sample of Duke Albert’s enviable collection is displayed inside his old living quarters, today home to the Albertina Museum.

-Gustav Klimt’s Kiss gets most attention, but the ambitious exhibit ranges from the early Romantic period (1800) to the 1950s, featuring mainly Austrian artists.
-The more modestly sized Lower Belvedere houses temporary shows, while Belvedere 21, a steel-and-glass mid-century box a short walk away, is home to contemporary artworks.
+Seventeen Gustav Klimt paintings hang in the Upper Belvedere, but you can also enjoy less crowded halls with the wonderful Biedermeier works of Ferdinand Georg Waldmüller, Peter Fendi, Josef Danhauser, or with the early expressionist Richard Gerstl.
+The more modestly sized Lower Belvedere houses temporary shows, while Belvedere 21, a steel-and-glass mid-century box a short walk away, is home to contemporary Austrian artworks.

-The vast garden, which is open to the public, features two Neoclassical elements: the “Roman Ruin” and the Gloriette pavilion, design pieces meant to recall the glory of ancient Rome.
+The vast garden, which is open to the public, features the “Roman Ruin” and the Gloriette pavilion, design pieces meant to recall the glory of ancient Rome.

-The House of Austrian History provides an objective and informed account about the country’s post-Habsburg epoch: The first republic, the period of the annexation by Nazi Germany (the Anschluss) and Austria's complicity in the Holocaust, the "economic miracle" of the 1960s, the search for a national identity.
-The exhibit requires some reading, but this is an important museum if you want to make sense of present-day Austria.
+The House of Austrian History provides an objective and informed summary about the country’s post-Habsburg epoch: The first republic, the annexation by Nazi Germany (the Anschluss) and Austria's complicity in the Holocaust, the "economic miracle" of the 1960s, the search for a national identity.
+The exhibit requires some reading, but this is an essential museum if you'd like to make sense of present-day Austria.

 #8 - MAK – Museum of Applied Arts (location; 10 a.m. to 6 p.m., closed on Tuesday; €15 admission): Austrian design has a lot to show for itself thanks to people like Michael Thonet (1796-1871), a cabinetmaker who revolutionized mass-produced bentwood chairs.
 At the Museum of Applied Arts, located in its Ringstrasse-based Renaissance Revival home since 1871, there’s an entire hall aligned with Thonet chairs made between 1830 and 1930, including the famous No. 14.

-Also here: furniture and household products of the famous Austrian Art Nouveau (Secession) workshop, the Wiener Werkstätte, founded in 1903 by Josef Hoffmann, Koloman Moser, and their patron, Fritz Waerndorfer.
-Somewhat disjointed but striking is the room with Persian and Turkish carpets from the 16-17th centuries.
-The museum shop is worth a glance.
+Also here: Art Nouveau furniture and household products from across the world, with a focus on its local workshop, the Wiener Werkstätte, founded in 1903 by Josef Hoffmann, Koloman Moser, and their patron, Fritz Waerndorfer.
+The museum shop is excellent.